GrandMax/telemt-panel/README.md

 # Telemt - MTProxy on Rust + Tokio

-**Telemt** is a fast, secure, and feature-rich server written in Rust It fully implements the official Telegram proxy algo and adds many production-ready improvements such as connection pooling, replay protection, detailed statistics, masking from "prying" eyes
+**Telemt** is a fast, secure, and feature-rich server written in Rust: it fully implements the official Telegram proxy algo and adds many production-ready improvements such as connection pooling, replay protection, detailed statistics, masking from "prying" eyes

 # GOTO
 - [Features](#features)